Jqnx/obsidian-vault/content/Homelab/Docker Containers/Immich.md

 UPLOAD_LOCATION=./library
 # The location where your database files are stored
 DB_DATA_LOCATION=./postgres
+# The location where your external files are stored
+EXTERNAL_PATH=/mnt/<libary2>/...

 # To set a timezone, uncomment the next line and change Etc/UTC to a TZ identifier from this list: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List
 TZ=Europe/Brussels